-For years, I have been saying to all my friends to go to Belgrade.
+For years, I’ve been saying to all my friends to go to Belgrade.
 Very few people that I know have been there.
-Although it is rapidly becoming very popular, Belgrade is still not your typical travel destination.
-For example, flights from London to Belgrade are too expensive for anyone to consider it for a weekend break.
+Although it’s rapidly becoming very popular, it is still not your typical destination.
+For example, flights from London to Belgrade are too expensive for anyone to consider going there for a weekend break.
 Many other European cities can be reached for a fraction of money required to travel to Belgrade.
-Unfortunately, enjoying Belgrade is not as easy as it should be, mainly because of the considerable cost required to get there.
+Unfortunately, enjoying Belgrade is not as easy as it should be, mainly because it costs too much to go there.

 Another likely reason is its recent history and the negative perception created by the western media after the break-up of Yugoslavia and subsequent civil wars.
-However, there has been a massive increase in the number of people coming from countries such as Turkey, China, Iran and Russia, which is to say from countries where western propaganda does not have any influence.
+However, there has been a massive increase in the number of people coming from countries such as Turkey, China, Iran and Russia, which is to say from countries where the western propaganda doesn’t have any influence.

 Belgrade is truly an authentic city.
-Because of unfortunate events in the 1990s, the city was completely sidelined for a long time.
+Because of the unfortunate events in the 1990s, for a long time the city was completely sidelined.
 Consequently, it avoided globalisation that rapidly engulfed the world in precisely that same period of time.
-What do I exactly mean when I say this – the big financial capital never reached Belgrade in a way in which it reached most other eastern European capital cities.
+Big financial capital never reached Belgrade in a way in which it reached most other eastern European capital cities.

 The central area around Prince Michael street is the most interesting for visitors to Belgrade.
 Restaurants, bars and coffee shops are everywhere.

-You can find a lot of places in all of the side streets, where you can sit down and enjoy.
+You will find a lot of places in all side streets, where you can sit down and enjoy.

 All places in this area are very good, although in some bars you may only get a sandwich or something similar.
 To eat properly, you would need to find a restaurant.
 Anyhow, the pedestrian area is relatively small and restaurants are very easy to find.